 - Honeycomb ceramic block.

-- Solderite Pad with grid for aligning parts while soldering.
+- Solderite Pad with a grid for aligning parts while soldering.

-- Tripod with thin screen for soldering from beneath.
+- Tripod with a thin screen for soldering from beneath.

 - Enameling trivet for soldering from beneath.